 Each center is further organized into work groups, or crews.
 Each crew includes group leaders and student volunteers.
 Usually there are 4 students, 1 leader-in-training (CIT), and 2 Group Leaders.

-ASP’s professional staff typically arranges to use a school as its headquarters in each town where there is a center.
-The facilities can be any type of school facility, ranging from old to new, elementary school to high school.
+ASP’s professional staff typically arranges to use a school or church as its headquarters in each town where there is a center.
+The facilities can be any type of school facility, ranging from old to new, elementary school to high school or church facility.

 Cohasset volunteers typically sleep in a school building in classrooms, gyms or cafeterias converted temporarily for that purpose.
 Sometimes there is air conditioning, many times there is not.
 There are strict rules, strictly enforced, that men’s quarters stay completely separate from women’s quarters.
 Shower facilities vary from modern & adequate to not so modern.
 Volunteers know to bring comfortable bedding including air beds or foam pads, as well as fans.

 Volunteers typically eat breakfast and dinner in school cafeterias that are staffed by paid cooks.
 Volunteers have chores such as prep and cleanup that keep the center operating smoothly.
 Each crew prepares its own bag lunches and sandwiches in the morning for consumption at the job site.
 We supplement lunches with drinks and snacks from local convenience stores.
 We frequently make field trips to the local ice cream parlor after dinner.